Bomy99/Dream-Interpreter/RENDER_DEPLOY.md

 ## Important Notes:

 ✅ **Free Plan Details:**
-- Stays online 24/7
+- Stays online 24/7 (always accessible!)
-- Spins down after 15 minutes of inactivity
+- Spins down after 15 minutes of inactivity (saves resources)
-- Automatically wakes up when someone visits (takes ~30 seconds on first request)
+- **Automatically wakes up** when someone visits (takes ~30 seconds on first request after sleep)
-- After that, it's instant!
+- After that, it's instant until next sleep cycle!
+- **Perfect for sharing with friends** - they can always access it, just might wait 30 seconds if they're the first visitor after a quiet period

 ✅ **Your app will be live at:**
 `https://dream-interpreter.onrender.com` (or whatever name you chose)